Zambia: Official and widely spoken languages

 The Relationship Between Dialects and Distinct Languages

 Dialects often serve as bridges between distinct languages.
 In urban towns, you’ll notice a blend of formal second language usage and colloquial dialects.
-This mix is particularly evident in areas like the western province, where traditional languages meet modern influences4.
+This mix is particularly evident in areas like the western province, where traditional languages meet modern influences.

 The Role of Language in Zambian Society